 Cookies from Gideon’s Bakehouse

 We’re staying at Disney Springs for this next one!
-Gideon’s Bakehouse opened at the beginning of this year and has since become a VERY popular place to visit, with waits of up to 7 HOURS just for some cookies.
+Gideon’s Bakehouse opened at the beginning of this 2021 and has since become a VERY popular place to visit, with waits of up to 7 HOURS just for some cookies.
 And, are they worth all the hype?
 Definitely — though, they are a bit pricier than other Disney cookies.
 Each cookie costs $6, but when you take into account that they’re GIANT half-pound cookies, it’s really not that bad of a deal.
-They also come in a bunch of different unique flavors, plus you can pick up a decadent slice of cake or cold brew when you stop by!

 Donuts from Everglazed Donuts & Cold Brew

-The other Disney Springs stop that is serving up some super sweet snacks is the new Everglazed Donuts & Cold Brew.
-This new donut shop features over-the-top sugar-filled donuts that are more dessert than they are donuts.
-And, snagging one of these photogenic (and tasty) snacks is going to cost you more than your average donut at $4.50 or $5.50 each.
-Do the math and that’s $60 for a dozen of the decked-out donuts (!!).
+The other Disney Springs stop that is serving up some super sweet snacks is Everglazed Donuts & Cold Brew.
+This donut shop features over-the-top sugar-filled donuts that are more dessert than they are donuts.
+And, snagging one of these photogenic (and tasty) snacks is going to cost you more than your average donut at $4.75 or $5.75 each.
+Do the math and that’s either close to or over $60 for a dozen of the decked-out donuts (!!).

 Blue Milk and Green Milk

 Alright all you galactic travelers, this next one’s for you!
-Star Wars: Galaxy’s Edge has become one of the most popular places to visit at Disney World, with park passes for Disney’s Hollywood Studios booking up almost THREE months in advance during popular times of the year.
+Star Wars: Galaxy’s Edge has become one of the most popular places to visit at Disney World.
 And, while there is a lot to explore during your visit to Batuu, the food is one of the more unique aspects.
 Star Wars fans are sure to recognize the Blue Milk and Green Milk from the movies and here, you can give it a try — it’ll just cost you quite a few “credits.”

 Our next expensive snack takes us to TWO different locations in Disney World.
 You can find Poutines at both EPCOT and Disney Springs right now, and the price can really vary based on which spot you’re at.
 Over at Disney Springs, you’ll find a variety of different seasonal flavors at The Daily Poutine all for around $10.
 And, the other place you can get your loaded fries fix is the Refreshment Port in EPCOT.